Plausma/Dyslexia/readme.md

 |...|...|...|...|...|...|
 |100 | 7 | Hamster | Hαmstεr | Tmshrea |Hamotor|

-tTheexpected outcomes are formatted in two `.csv` files (accuracy ratio and reaction time)
+The expected outcomes are formatted in two `.csv` files (accuracy ratio and reaction time)

 `Accuracy.csv` _will look like this_
 | id | len  | greek | scramble | pseudo |